citation-file-format/citation-file-format/schema-guide.md

 - type: Array of [definitions.person](#definitionsperson) and/or [definitions.entity](#definitionsentity) objects.
 - required: true

-- description: The authors of a software or dataset.
+The authors of a software or dataset.

 Usage example: